 Overview

-SOCI 290: Social Problems is designed to introduce students to the study of social problems: their definition, their dimensions and interconnections, and the effects and strategies for alleviating them.
+SOCI 290: Social Problems is designed to introduce students to the study of social problems: their definition, their dimensions and interconnections, their effects, and strategies for alleviating them.

 Outline